seansean11/ProgressoJS/README.md

 # ProgressoJS

-A lightweight and accurate jQuery plugin for preloading assets and displaying progress
+A lightweight, accurate jQuery plugin for preloading assets and displaying progress